 The States Symphony Capella of Russia, also known as the Russian State Symphony Orchestra, ranks among the finest Russian symphony orchestras of the 21 st century.
 The Orchestra is a frequent visitor of numerous international festivals in European countries and the Far East.
 Their recent tours have taken place in Great Britain, Switzerland, Germany, Italy, Croatia, South Korea and Taiwan.
 One of the music critics of “The Star” in Great Britain wrote: “While listening to the music conducted by Maestro Polyansky, one starts thinking whether there is a limit to perfection”.
 “The Symphonies by Tchaikovsky and Rachmaninoff performed by the orchestra became a model of the highly respected tradition of interpretation and performance”, – Corriere Della Sera of Italy noted.

 The Russian State Symphony Orchestra concerts mark strict performing discipline, flexibility of phrasing, rich and warm sound, nobility of expression, and skillfully balanced sound of orchestral groups.
 Another aspect marked in reviews is a close creative unity and mutual understanding between the orchestra and conductor, making it possible to realize most interesting and sophisticated artistic concepts.
-The orchestra’s upcoming season in 2014-2015 will feature three major international tours to Great Britain, the United States, and Japan.
+The orchestra’s upcoming seasons will feature major international tours to Europe, the United States, and Japan.

 Valery Polyansky was born in 1949 in Moscow.
 When he graduated from a musical college, young Polyansky was accepted into the Moscow Conservatory to study choral conducting with Professor Kulikov.
 At that time, Polyansky’s conducting interests went far beyond his basic specialty.
 He was always very fascinated by both sounds of a chorus, as well as orchestra.
 He decided to undertake the studies of choral conducting together with symphonic conducting.
 His conducting teacher was a well-known musician, O. Dimitriadi.
 And later, Polyansky was fortunate to meet Maestro Gennady Rozhdestvensky, who became not only his teacher, but a very close friend.
 “By the way, we’ve always been on good terms ever since”, Valery Polyansky used to say in his interviews.